 A major reason for this difficulty is that most retailers don’t understand the difference between sales forecasting and demand forecasting.

 As we will explain, these two methods produce forecasts with very different levels of accuracy.
-This disparity in the accuracy of results creates a massive performance gap between retailers who leverage advanced predictive analytics (like demand forecasting) and those that do not.
+This disparity in the accuracy of results creates a massive performance gap between retailers who leverage advanced predictive analytics (like demand forecasting) and those who do not.